ansys/pystk/doc/source/api/ansys/stk/core/vgt/CalculationToolScalarIntegral.rst

 CalculationToolScalarIntegral
 =============================

-.. py:class:: CalculationToolScalarIntegral
+.. py:class:: ansys.stk.core.vgt.CalculationToolScalarIntegral

-   Bases: py:obj:`~ICalculationToolScalarIntegral`, py:obj:`~ICalculationToolScalar`, py:obj:`~IAnalysisWorkbenchComponent`
+   Bases: py:obj:`~ansys.stk.core.vgt.ICalculationToolScalarIntegral`, py:obj:`~ansys.stk.core.vgt.ICalculationToolScalar`, py:obj:`~ansys.stk.core.vgt.IAnalysisWorkbenchComponent`

    Integral of input scalar computed with respect to time using one of the specified numerical methods and using one of the specified accumulation types.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: CalculationToolScalarIntegral

 Overview
 --------